Gain Invaluable Insights

 Companies that align their priorities with the SDGs can strengthen the engagement of customers, employees, and other stakeholders.

-When IP meets sustainability: a mapping of global patents to the UN Sustainable Development Goals (UN SDGs) to meet the growing demand.
+Objectively measure organizational and corporate sustainability: a mapping of global patents to the UN Sustainable Development Goals.

 SDGs vs ESGs: What is the Better Measure of Sustainability?